liamwalsh1980/Milestone-Project-1/README.md

 * The content for the website mainly came from my own experiences and therefore this took a little time to put together.
 I used a couple of external sources to help with the content from other Autism websites I am familiar with.
 Credits to these sites can be found at the bottom of this README document for reference within the 'Credits' section.

 * Once I knew what structure I had in mind I moved onto the Skeleton plane and used <a href="https://balsamiq.com/wireframes/?gclid=CjwKCAjw6fCCBhBNEiwAem5SO0TfrA7AKJnwXKFEJStjRK5qFYRfJ7jLW6Vdt4F1CdcujCZRm9Zr7xoC3oUQAvD_BwE" target="_blank">Balsamiq</a> wireframes to start some blueprints on how the website looked.
 Initially I was building a website with three pages, however, after going through the design process early on I knew that four pages was needed to spread out the right level of content in the right places.
 This I believe would offer better overall UX.
-For reference  wireframes - version three was when the wireframing started with four pages.
+For reference to my wireframes, version three was when the wireframing changed from three to four pages.

 ### Balsamiq Wireframes
 ---